 Advantages of Living in a Tent Full Time

-While living in a tent means you will need to live without the walls of bricks or concrete around you, it also means that you need not settle forever in one place.
+While living in a tent means you will need to live without the walls that are made of bricks or concrete around you, it also means that you don’t need to settle forever in one place.

-Got bored already at your current camping site?
+Getting bored already of your current camping site?
 You are free to move and find another spot.
 Living in a tent gives you the ability to pack up and move to another place to stay quickly.
-And this is just one of the many advantages of living in a tent.
+And this is just one of the many advantages that tent life has to offer.

 It is Incredibly Cheap

-One reason for some campers on why they left their houses and choose to live in a tent instead is because it allows them to save tons of money.
+One reason why some campers decide to leave their houses and choose to live in a tent instead is because it allows them to save tons of money.

 You Can Minimize Your Environmental Footprint